 In scientific inquiry, there are certain accepted languages being used.
-It has been become a convention to use certain terms (terminology) in explaining in scientific inquiry.
-Scientific concepts such as theories and hypothesis, research design and data analysis are used as language of science.
+It has been become a convention to use certain terms (terminology) in explaining scientific inquiry.
+Scientific concepts such as theories and hypothesis, research design and data hypotheses analysis are the used as language of science.
 You make use of scientific language in your research work.